markus-zzz/zzzconsulting-website/_posts/2018-07-18-i2c-controller-part-2.markdown

 devmem 0x1e00b008
 ```
 Note that we already verified that the I2C controller was working reasonably
-well in the preivous post so we can delay further testing of that until the
+well in the previous post so we can delay further testing of that until the
 next post where we implement a proper device driver.

 ## Wrap up
-That concludes todays post.
+That concludes today's post.
 As always the interesting details are in the code
 so be sure to check it out.

 Did you like this post?
 Questions or feedback - leave a comment below!